If a game only contains cards and no board, then is it still a board game?

 Card games like Pokemon, Magic: The Gathering, and Yu-Gi-Oh! are different.
 They don’t come with all the cards in the box.
 Players buy a starter deck but then buy additional cards in booster packs trade with other players and create card decks that they can play with.

 I would always refer to these games as Collectible Card Games (CCGs), or Trading Card Games (TCGs), not ‘card games’.

 Living Card Game (LCG) is a term trademarked by the game publisher Fantasy Flight Games.

-Games such as Arkham Horror: The Card Game and Star Wars: The Card Game falls into this category.
+Arkham Horror: The Card Game falls into this category.